Hardcode84/1/docs/design/cross_context_critic.md

 - **Adversarial framing.** "Your job is to find problems" — not helpful-assistant mode.
 - **Forced brevity.** "ok" or one sentence.
 Prevents the critic from generating lengthy agreement.
 - **Structured failure modes.** Enumerated so the critic knows what to look for.
+- **Zero-cost pinning.** The pin decision piggybacks on the existing critic call — no extra LLM invocation.

 ### Model